sam43/Bongo_Android_Interview_Test/Problem#2/README.md

           fun has_gas(): Boolean
       }

-The given interface indicates towards the Factory design pattern.
-Here, a interface is given to build two types of objects like Car and Plane.
+The given interface indicates towards the **Factory design pattern**.
+Here an interface **Vehicle**, is given to build two types of objects like **Car** and **Plane**.
 This provides a good platform to use the factory pattern and an opportunity to change the values of the objects on the fly.

-To create a car and a plane class, we will simply keep Vehicle class as a base class.
+To create a car and a plane class, we will simply keep Vehicle interface as the base to provide basic properties and functionalities for both Car and Plane class.
 The key point of factory design pattern is that we define a class/interface and then we can have subclasses which implement the contract defined by the base class.
 Here the subclasses are Car and Plane class.
+To build a car and a plane class dynamically, we will be using the constructor params to provide the property to the sub-classes.

 **Car.kt**